jeantg/react-brazil-map/README.md

 }
 ```

-You can also pass a style to the district label:
+You can also pass a style for the district title, width and height of the map:

 ```jsx
 import React from 'react'